alexhanson/rdio-export/README.md

-**Important:** Rdio has shut down.
+**Archived:** Rdio has shut down.
 This project remains available only for reference.
 * * *

 rdio-export